thisisshiki/odin-members-only/README.md

 How to use: Create a psql db named grocery in the terminal

-$ npm init -y $ npm install express nodemon dotenv pg passport $ node db/populatedb.js $ npm start
+$ npm init -y $ npm install express ejs nodemon dotenv pg passport $ node db/populatedb.js $ npm start